-Logs, Streams and Resilience: The Yakama Nation’s Wood Fiesta of 2018 – An Interview with Scott Nicolai
+Logs, Streams and Resilience: The Yakima Nation’s Wood Fiesta of 2018 – An Interview with Scott Nicolai

 This year’s big project was dubbed Wood Fiesta, and it showcases these cost-effective, multi-benefit strategies.
-We learned more in an October interview with Yakama Nation fisheries biologist Scott Nicolai.
+We learned more in an October interview with Yakima Nation fisheries biologist Scott Nicolai.

 In this time of massive wildfires, the Nation is showing how our western forests can be a lot healthier.